fellz/mywebapp-cljs/README.md

 # mywebapp

 Clojure and ClojureScript web application.
-Using Noir, Monger, MongoHQ, MongoDB.
+Using Noir, Monger, MongoHQ, MongoDB  and ClojureScript in this version.

 ## Usage